MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 In this illustration:

-- To protect data in SaaS apps, you must first identify what is considered to be sensitive information in you organization by defining sensitive information types.
-You can define sensitive information using the Microsoft Purview Information Protection portal and create sensitive information types.
+- To protect data in SaaS apps, you must first identify what is considered to be sensitive information in your organization by defining sensitive information types.
+You can define sensitive information types using the Microsoft Purview Information Protection portal.
 - Using the defined sensitive information types, you can discover sensitive data in SaaS apps.
-- After discovering the sensitive data, you can apply sensitivity labels and extend labels out to SaaS apps
+- After discovering the sensitive data, you can apply sensitivity labels and extend labels out to SaaS apps.
-- To prevent data loss, you can define, apply, then extend data loss prevention (DLP) policies protection actions such as encryption, access restrictions, and other actions.
+- To prevent data loss, you can define then extend data loss prevention (DLP) policies protection actions such as encryption, access restrictions, and other actions.

 Use the following steps to guide you in using Microsoft 365 products so that you can apply information protection capabilities on SaaS apps: